-Just a reminder that school WILL be in session on Monday, January 18th.
-This is a makeup day from when we were all quarantined.
+Just a reminder that school will not be in session on Monday, September 6th.

 We want to share with our families what happens when we have a staff member or student test positive for COVID.
 This flowchart, along with the Oregon County Health Department guidance, is what our nurse has to reference when making quarantine decisions.

 Parents of ALL Alton students should follow our pickup and dropoff procedures, both morning and afternoon.
 Our established route enters the district on the street by the Alton Hotel.
 This decreases the traffic around the buildings when many students are walking to and from different buildings.
 If students are parent pickup or a bus change to an approved stop needs to be made, make sure to call the office by 2:00 pm.
 Lastly, phone numbers MUST be kept up to date to assure we can reach someone in an emergency!

 American Red Cross Blood Drive Site: Alton High School Address: 505 School Street, Alton, MO, 65606 Room Name: Main Room Date: Thr Sep 16, 2021 Time: 1:00: PM - 5:30: PM Blood Program Leader Name: Lisa Thompson Blood Program Leader Phone Number: 4177787215

 Site: Alton High School Address: 505 School Street, Alton, MO, 65606 Room Name: Main Room Date: Thr Sep 16, 2021 Time: 1:00: PM - 5:30: PM Blood Program Leader Name: Lisa Thompson Come support your Alton High School Beta students by giving blood.
 If enough units are collected an Alton senior will win a scholarship.
 The amount of the scholarship depends on units collected.
 Come save a life and help a student!